Angular bispectrum of matter number counts in cosmic structures: Comparison with simulation

-\paragraph{Relativistic effects} In Fig.~\ref{fig:simVSth_rela}, we show all the relativistic contributions to the bispectrum, as well as the measurements (in grey) obtained by subtracting the bispectrum of the relativistic and Newtonian simulations to isolate the general relativistic part.
-It is important to note that the bispectrum is smoothed with $\sigma_{\rm bin}=1$, unlike in Fig.~\ref{fig:simVSth}.
-In Fig.~\ref{fig:smooth2}, we can also see the same results but with $\sigma_{\rm bin} = 2$.
-Before comparing, we can note that at $z=2$, the smoothing of the bispectrum tends to suppress the contribution of the GR part in violet ($D^{\rm GR}_2$) because it oscillates around zero.
+\paragraph{\bf Relativistic effects} In Fig.\,\ref{fig:simVSth_rela}, we show all the relativistic contributions to the bispectrum, as well as the measurements (in grey dots).
+Note that the red plot markers come with error bars that include zero (which we do not show to not obscure the plot), indicating no detection.
+The bispectrum is smoothed with $\sigma_{\rm bin}=1$, unlike in Fig.\,\ref{fig:simVSth}.
+In Fig.\,\ref{fig:smooth2}, we can also see the same results but with $\sigma_{\rm bin} = 2$.
+Before comparing, we can note that for the redshift bin $1.75 \leq z \leq 2.25$, the smoothing of the bispectrum tends to suppress the contribution of the GR part in violet ($D^{\rm GR}_2$) because it oscillates around zero.
 Hence, for that redshift, almost all dynamical effects are due to radiation.
-Otherwise, we recover the same kind of result as in Fig.~\ref{fig:term_comparison}.
-At lower redshift, both dynamical effects are always positive, which avoids any suppression.
+Otherwise, we recover the same kind of result as in Fig.\,\ref{fig:term_comparison}.
+At lower redshift, both dynamical effects are always positive, avoiding any suppression.
 The sum of the two effects is then only about a factor $2$ smaller than the relativistic projection effect.

-The measurement should be compared with the grey line obtained by summing the general relativistic and radiation effects.
-Note that the red crosses indicate error bars that include $0$ (no detection).
-For redshift $z=2$, most large-scale triangles yield no detection.
-In the squeezed limit, we have a fairly good detection of the bispectrum in the simulations, but the analytical computation is about $3$ times smaller.
-This difference decreases for the lowest redshift $z=0.6$, where the theory seems to agree in the squeezed triangle plot and in the large-scale equilateral configuration.
-However, we can see that almost all measurements are still above the theory prediction, indicating a slight overestimation in the simulation.
-For the small-scale equilateral triangles, the trend is similar for both redshifts, the theory decays strongly and then increases again to peak in the folded limit.
+The measurements are obtained by subtracting the bispectra of the relativistic and Newtonian simulations.
+For the redshift $1.75 \leq z \leq 2.25$, most large-scale triangles yield no detection.
+In the squeezed limit, we have a significant detection of the bispectrum in the simulations.
+For the low redshift $0.55 \leq z \leq 0.65$, almost all configurations are significantly detected.